yannikkellerde/yannikkellerde/README.md

 whatever floats your goat
 zeitgeisty
-Creativity is the process in which random noise is shaped by past influences.
+Creativity is the process in which random noise is shaped by experience.
 Novelty is it's product.